Next step: the City Council will vote on the Trail EIR on Tuesday, March 26, at 5 pm

 DEL RIO TRAIL COMMITTEE

 DEL RIO TRAIL COMMITTEE is the new group created by unanimous vote of the SLPNA Board in July 2016.
-Stay tuned to this page for other trail news and updates in 2016 and 2017.
+Stay tuned to this page for other trail news and updates.